carlypCNU/carlypCNU/_posts/2020-09-11-about-me-post.md

 I was responsible for covering weddings that were submitted, which entailed writing a blog post, selecting images from their photoshoots to publish, creating alt-text for those images, and linking the local wedding vendors that the couple used for their event.
 To advertise for the blog I wrote, I also had to post on social media platforms such as Instagram, Facebook, and Pinterest.
 This experience helped prepare me for the DH course.

 I have always been an avid reader of books, mostly Historical Fiction, Fantasy, and Contemporary literature.
 I plan on getting a Master’s Degree in publishing, hopefully in the UK.
-This past Spring semester, I was able to study abroad in Florence, Italy, at the [Florence University of the Arts] (https://fua.it/).
+This past Spring semester, I was able to study abroad in Florence, Italy, at the [Florence University of the Arts](https://fua.it/).
 This had been a dream of mine because of my obsession with the Renaissance.

 ![sunset at Piazzale Michelangelo](images/sunset.jpg)